paulvanderlaken/ppsr/README.md

 settings are supported.

 Note that the calculated PPS reflects the **out-of-sample** predictive validity when more than a single cross-validation is used.
+If you prefer to look at in-sample scores, you can set `cv_folds = 1`.
+Note that in such cases overfitting can become an issue, particularly with the more flexible algorithms.

 ## Visualizing PPS